SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

          * Second ability: consume the shadow to inflict shadow trap status on nearby targets, holds targets in place, greatly reduced duration on bosses

    1. Name needed (previously the ranged-only gunslinger)
+         * Scales all damage types EXCEPT minion (because the core mechanic does not work with minions)
          * A class that triggers bonus attacks (or spells) by attacking at precise moments
          * Attacking that the right times increases combo and triggers a bonus attack.
 Attacking at the wrong time breaks combo.
 Reaching a certain combo count triggers a burst of attacks and resets the combo.
          * The idea is to deal damage through good timing and reacting instead of holding down the attack button as usual.
 The desired effect is burst damage and minimal resource consumption (bullets/mana/etc.).
 This may be the most skill-based class.